Your guide to exploring England

 Disability is no barrier to feeling the sand between your toes or the tranquillity of England’s gardens and stately homes.
 Seaside resorts from Great Yarmouth in Norfolk to Boscombe in Bournemouth offer free beach wheelchairs, while many National Trust properties have excellent access facilities – particularly the beautiful gardens at Stourhead in Wiltshire and the atmospheric Anglesey Abbey in Cambridge.

 Activity breaks are another great option, and again there are plenty of facilities for disabled travellers.
 Wheels for All offers adapted cycles at many centres including Cumbria, Sheffield and Northumberland, while fishermen can spend a lazy day on the water courtesy of Wheelyboats, which offer independent boating for wheelchair users at locations from Redruth to Ripon.
+Blind and visually impaired travellers can also enjoy the great outdoors with Sense Adventures, which specialises in guided walking holidays in the Malvern Hills.
 For families, the spectacular aquarium at The Deep in Hull is ideal for those with sensory needs; particularly on a ‘Quiet day’ when lighting and sound levels are adjusted, BSL-signed presentations are available through the day and there are multi-sensory and interactive experiences.

 Whatever your level of access needs, there is an organisation that can help ensure you have a safe, fun and enjoyable holiday.
 Revitalise can provide short-break and respite care at their centres in Southport, Essex and Southampton.
 The Calvert Trust offers outdoor adventure holidays in Exmoor, Kielder and the Lakes, while the waterways of Essex, Herts and London can be explored on a holiday boat from CanalAbilty.
 All boats are specially adapted with lifts and other facilities to cater for people of all abilities.